Did you know that acne is one of the most common skin diseases in Australia?

 - Skin Needling stimulates the production of your collagen to create smoother, healthier skin.
 It reduces acne scarring, stretch marks, fine lines, pigmentation, enlarged pores, blackheads and scarring.

 - Control inflammation where possible.
 Our top pick: Skinstitut Laser Aid.
 It helps to control redness and swelling

 - Always exfoliate and be sure not to aggravate inflamed breakouts.
 Try using Enzymatic Micro Peelas your exfoliant.
 Calming, healing and repairing properties alleviate inflammation

 - Use a treatment cleanser like Glycolic Cleanser 12%.
 This product will control hormonal breakouts and the addition of Vitamin B5 helps to reduce redness and inflammation.

 - Use Vitamin A – such as Retinol.
 Perfect for adult acne sufferers, Retinol reduces irritation and helps to regulate oil production, reducing the likelihood of breakouts.

 Everyone wants to get rid of their acne as quickly as possible which is why the quick fix sounds so appealing.
 The reality is treating acne takes time and patience.
 In mild cases that may mean a week but for more severe forms of acne, it can take a few months.
 The upside is with the right treatments, you'll see results along on the way.

 Clearer skin is just one appointment away.
 Visit or call your nearest clinic to book your FREE skin consultation.
-Our qualified therapists will put together a personalised treatment to help you achieve clearer, smoother skin.
+Our experienced therapists will put together a personalised treatment to help you achieve clearer, smoother skin.

 *Source: All About Acne, https://www.acne.org.au